If the idea of sitting on a beach in the sun sipping a Pina Colada while your eCommerce website rakes in cash appeals to you, then you are not alone.

 Social Media Monitoring

 What people are sharing today is an excellent indicator of what is popular and trending.
 These days instead of conducting endless surveys and interviews in the high street, you can tap into the social media consciousness to get your finger on the pulse.

 Twitter is becoming more and more popular and with good reason.
 The simplicity of use, combined with brevity, means that you get to the heart of the conversation in seconds rather than wading through essays of prosaic prose.

 Twitter is brilliant for running commentaries on TV shows and events, but perhaps its best feature is what's trending on the home page.

 Finding collections of images here can be very enlightening and lead to discoveries that you wouldn't necessarily connect elsewhere.
-It's an excellent resource for finding which products are popular.
+It's an excellent resource for discovering which products are popular.

 You wouldn't normally associate Facebook with eCommerce, but it's “Facebook Groups” are a goldmine of information for any product researcher.
-Merely find the group relating to your product, and you'll be able to monitor conversations and see what people are interested in.
+Merely find the group relating to your product, and you'll be able to monitor conversations and see what interests people.

 Polyvore is a community where trendsetters and shoppers come together to discover the hottest brands, trends and looks.
 The easy to use editor lets you mix and match products from any online store to create your own “set” which you can share.